rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 - Is developed with rust/tokio and V8 js engine, shared exactly the same technical stack with Rsvim.
 - Is the best example to show what a javascript runtime is doing inside, and how it fills up all the gaps between js engine and a ready-to-use general purposed language interpreter/virtual-machine, including standard library, `Promise`/`async`/`await` scheduler, etc.

 As for node and deno, they are just too big to go through the code base, we can no longer quickly understand their core components, design principles and technical solutions.
+For other small projects and learning resources, they are either just a "Hello World" project, or V8's source code analysis.

+## Thread Model